What is password spraying?

 Password spraying is an easy method to identify user accounts for account takeover attacks.
 Use of automation helps scale up password spraying attacks and arrive at thousands of valid username-password combinations quickly.

-Bots with advanced capabilities and support are easily and cheaply available which allows fraudsters to execute large-scale password spraying attacks with the least possible investment.
-The returns far outweigh the investment, which makes password spraying attacks a popular tactic amongst fraudsters.
-This is one of the reasons why password spraying attacks are on a steady rise.
+Attackers aim to avoid detection by not triggering multiple failed login attempts for a single account, reducing the risk of an account lockout period due to too many incorrect password attempts.
+Bots with advanced capabilities and support are easily and cheaply available, which allows fraudsters to execute large-scale attacks with the least possible investment.
+The returns far outweigh the investment, which is one of the reasons why password spraying attacks are on a steady rise.

 Monetizing password spraying attacks is pretty straightforward.
 Attackers can monetize their lists of valid username-password combinations by simply selling them off to third parties or on the dark web.
 They can choose to spend a little more effort to categorize the hacked accounts according to their net worth, which enables them to fetch higher prices.
 For this, they take over the accounts and assess their worth and then put them on sale at a much higher price.